Vaccine Access at SHCS

 Resources

-- Monkeypox (CDPH)
+- Mpox (CDPH)

-- Monkeypox Prevention (CDC)
+- Mpox Prevention (CDC)

 - Monkeypox: What You Need to Know about This Rare Virus (UC Davis Health)

-- Monkeypox and Safer Sex (CDC)
+- Mpox and Safer Sex (CDC)

-- Social Gatherings, Safer Sex and Monkeypox (CDC)
+- Safer Sex and Social Gatherings (CDC)

 - 5 Things Sexually Active People Need to Know about Monkeypox (CDC)

-- Monkeypox (WHO)
+- Mpox (WHO)

 - UC Davis Student Affairs MPOX (Monkeypox) FAQ for employees and students